Champ de Mars: Art and culture

 In 2012, the United Buddy Bears exhibit was held on the Champ de Mars, an international art exhibition with more than 140 two-meter-tall bears representing individual countries.
 They promote peace, love, tolerance and international understanding and are displayed across the planet.
 They stand at Champ de Mars in Paris, fronting the Eiffel Tower.

 Use in film and television

 Champ de Mars was used as a filming location in the 1985 James Bond film A View to a Kill, in which Bond (played for the last time by Roger Moore) drove a Renault 11 taxi which he had hijacked at the Eiffel Tower in pursuit of a mysterious assassin, later revealed to be May Day (Grace Jones).

 Sports

-The Champ de Mars will be the site of Beach Volleyball at the 2024 Summer Olympics and of five-a-side football at the 2024 Summer Paralympics.
+Champ de Mars contains both a basketball court and a football field.
+For the 2024 Summer Olympics and Paralympics, a temporary stadium known as the Eiffel Tower Stadium (Stade de la Tour Eiffel) was erected atop the Place Jacques-Rueff, and hosted the beach volleyball and blind football tournaments at the games.
+The Grand Palais Éphémère was built in 2021 at the south end of the Champ to host Olympic events and conventions displaced by the renovation of the Grand Palais.
+Portions of the opening ceremony were held at the Champ.